since February 2016

 Tasks & Responsibilities:

-– Technical Lead & Scrum Master for Cognitive projects
+– Technical Lead & Scrum Master for Cognitive solutions

 – Consultant and developer for Text Mining & Machine Learning